Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Tips to Help You Keep Your Dog Hypoallergenic

-The allergy to your pet may be due to the dander shed in his skin, the dander that is on top of hair, and possibly even to the difference in properties of dog hair and human hair (pH, for example).
+The allergy to your pet may be due to the dander shed in his skin, the dander that is on top of the hair, and possibly even to the difference in properties of dog hair and human hair (pH, for example).
 Whether or not you have been able to pick a hypoallergenic dog breed for your apartment, there are a few things you can do to reduce the number of allergens in the house:

 - Bathe your dog as often as possible.
-If your are using a mild shampoo (like colloidal oatmeal) and your dog is suffering from skin problems you can alternate with plain water baths.
+If you are using a mild shampoo (like colloidal oatmeal) and your dog is suffering from skin problems you can alternate with plain water baths.
 Try to do this twice a week.